ncbi/cxx-toolkit/pages/ch_tabular.md

 The fields are represented by a template class CRR_Field and could be copied similar to the rows.

 CRR_Row::operator[] provides a reference to a field which can be used to get a field value.
 In some cases a field from a data source needs to be translated to something else.
 For example, NCBI TSV may have a character ‘-‘ coming from the source stream and in this case it needs to be translated to an empty value.
 So there is a difference between a field value and an original field value.
 Also a field could be null.
-For example, the NCBI TSV informal rules say that if the source stream has “na” for a field value then the field value is actually a null.
+For example, the NCBI TSV informal rules say that if the source stream has "na" for a field value then the field value is actually a null.
 The CRR_Field class respects these cases and provides the methods, informally described in the table below.

 CRR_Field method	| Description
 ------------------|------------